Planning a trip to New York City? Is the Met on your wish list?

 The Metropolitan Museum of Art in New York City holds the treasures of the world.
-I was thrilled to see the art and artifacts from ancient Greece, Rome, Egypt and Asia in person, as well as famous paintings by American artists like Gilbert Stuart.
-Beautiful jewelry, fashion, furniture and much more can be found throughout this great museum.
+I was thrilled to see the art and artifacts from ancient Greece, Rome, Egypt and Asia, as well as famous paintings by American artists like Gilbert Stuart.

 Naturally, the museum is great for families because it is so educational.
-There is something here for nearly every interest, and it’s an excellent way to introduce children to classic art and culture.
-That said, go with realistic expectations about how much you can see in the time you have.
+It's an excellent way to introduce children to classic art and culture.
+However, it's important to go with realistic expectations about how much you can see in whatever time you have.

 What to Expect